Mengjielf/LGTRL-DE/README.md

 * If you plan to use GPU computation, install CUDA

 ## Data preparation
 We do not provide the MIMIC-III data itself.
 You must acquire the data yourself from https://mimic.physionet.org/.
 Specifically, download the CSVs.
-To run decompensation prediction task on MIMIC-III bechmark dataset, you should first build benchmark dataset according to https://github.com/YerevaNN/mimic3-benchmarks/.
+To run in-hospital mortality prediction task on MIMIC-III bechmark dataset, you should first build benchmark dataset according to https://github.com/YerevaNN/mimic3-benchmarks/.

 After building the **in-hospital mortality** dataset, please save the files in ```in-hospital-mortality``` directory to ```/data/row_data/``` directory.